-John can convert these riders to permanent policies for his children without having to prove their insurability, as long as he does so after their 18th and before their 25th birthdays.
-Typically parents will also transfer ownership of the policy to the child, but John has the option of continuing to own the policy if he wants to.
+John can convert these riders to permanent policies for his children without proving their insurability as long as he does so between their 18th and 25th birthdays.
+Typically, parents will transfer ownership of the policy to the child; however, John can continue owning the policy if he prefers.

-Jim James is 40-years-old and wants to buy a 20-year $500,000 term policy on himself from Prudential.
+Jim James, 40 years old, wants to buy a 20-year $500,000 term policy on himself from Prudential.
 He also wants to add on a child rider.
 He has an 18-year-old son from a previous marriage and a one-year-old son from his current marriage.
 Prudential would require Jim to fill out a questionnaire about his children.

 Prudential’s Child Rider Product Guidelines:

-- The minimum age a parent can be to buy a child rider is 18 and the maximum is 55.
+- The minimum age a parent can buy a child rider is 18, and the maximum is 55.

-- The minimum age a child can be to be insured is 14 days and they would be insured up to, but not including, their 25th birthday.
+- The minimum age a child can be insured is 14 days, and they would be insured up to, but not including, their 25th birthday.